microsoft/azure-shortcuts-for-java/README.md

     .withLatestImage("MicrosoftWindowsServer", "WindowsServer", "2008-R2-SP1");
 ```

-At this stage, additional settings can be specified that are optional before `provision()` is invoked.
+At this stage, additional settings can be specified that are optional before `create()` is invoked.

 ###### Attaching data disks

-Based on the earlier provisionable definition, the following code attaches 2 **new** empty data disks to the virtual machine definition.
+Based on the earlier creatable definition, the following code attaches 2 **new** empty data disks to the virtual machine definition.
 Their logical unit number (LUN) is set automatically based on the order of attachment:

 ```java
 vmProvisionable